 We started googling.
 We posted on White Coat Investor .
 We started asking around.
 Eventually, we connected with a physician who had moved to Canada, a colleague who had moved to New Zealand, and a psychiatrist who had returned from a stint of telemedicine while into the US from Brazil.
 Moving abroad was no longer impossible.
 It was very possible, and it had been done.

 As we shared our dream of living and practicing medicine abroad with colleagues, friends, and family, we received very different responses.
 Some were very excited and wanted to know how they too could live abroad.
-Many asked us why we would want to leave the US when most physicians throughout the world dream of practicing there.
+Others reflexively responded with “you can’t do that” and many asked us why we would want to leave the US when most physicians throughout the world dream of practicing there.
 Some recommended we wait to take sabbatical and others advised us that it was a “huge career risk”.

 But for us, the bigger risk was a dream not lived.
 We found ourselves leaving the path we had tread with our friends and colleagues – from anatomy class in medical school, to the trenches of ICU nights in residency, to the many asks of attending life.
 Instead, we found ourselves walking alone, without clear guideposts.

 Emeric explored many tele-psychiatry options and created his own telepsychiatry private practice – pre-COVID, from scratch.
 I searched for telepalliative care positions and found few options.
-I’ve since started my own telepalliative care company.
+I’ve since teamed up with colleagues and we have started our own telepalliative care company.

 In walking this path, we struggled to find a “How To” guide to practicing medicine abroad.
-So one day in April 2020, urged on by fellow members of our community, Hippocratic Adventures was born, a resources we wish we had had and a community with whom we could share our own Hippocratic Adventure.
-We hope Hippocratic Adventures empowers you with the information, opportunities, and support you need to make your transition abroad just a bit easier and a little less lonely.
+So one day in April 2020, urged on by fellow members of our community, Hippocratic Adventures was born, a resource we wish we had had and a community with whom we could share our own Hippocratic Adventure.

 Dr. Ashwini Bapat is a palliative care physician, Founder and CEO of EpioneMD, which provides virtual advanced care planning and serious illness coaching to individuals and telepalliative care consultation to healthcare organizations.
 She resides in Portugal.